Etherna/etherna-dapp/README.md

 // or
 yarn dev

+// to run all the services (recommended) npm run start
+// or
+yarn start

 // to run the gateway proxy (no etherna services) npm run start:proxy
 // or
 yarn start:proxy

-// to run all the services (recommended) npm run start:services
-// or
-yarn start:services
 ```